 Project participants preparing the 'Identity Twister' activity in England

-Research by Professor Kath Browne (formerly University of Brighton, now University College Dublin, formerly University of Brighton) and Dr Niharika Banerjea (Ambedkar University) with Sappho for Equality, Leela Bakshi and Dr. Nick McGlynn sought to understand how to increase the “liveability” of LGBTQ lives to be “more than bearable”, and increase public awareness of this.
+Research by Professor Kath Browne (now University College Dublin, formerly University of Brighton) and Dr Niharika Banerjea (Ambedkar University) with Sappho for Equality, Leela Bakshi and Dr. Nick McGlynn sought to understand how to increase the “liveability” of LGBTQ lives to be “more than bearable”, and increase public awareness of this.

 Professor Browne and Dr. Banerjea designed a participatory research project based in both India and the UK to identify what makes life liveable for LGBTQ people and understand exclusion.
 The project sought to understand what created a sense of marginalisation amongst LGBTQ people and find solutions to address that, in particular developing new ways of thinking and talking about the concerns of LGBTQ people, to help inform new initiatives and strategies beyond the equalities agenda (Sappho for Equality, 2016)